mattsunderland/csi21S/233/README.md

 1. Drop deadline = 2.18
 1. Withdraw deadline = 5.17

+# Helpful Links and Resources
+1. Lecture notes are posted below under [Schedule](#schedule) below after each lecture
+1. Blackboard Collaborate automatically processes and posts a recording of each lecture about 30 minutes after the last person has left, available at BlackBoard > Collaborate > ☰ > Recordings
+1. CSI Office of Academic Support offers free online tutoring seven days a week.
+See schedule at https://www.csi.cuny.edu/students/academic-assistance/tutoring

 # Labs
 | | Lecture date | Lab due | Topic |
 | - | ---- | ---- | - |